krishna426426/Module-4-Ansible/README.md

 <img src="imgs/telemetryyaml.png" style="zoom:60%;" />

+- In     this playbook we are using “**vars**”     to define ansible_connection and ansible_network_os to use locally instead     of changing in the ansible.cfg.
+- **netconf_config** is the module in     ansible to configure on the network device using NETCONF connection

-Step 4.
+Step 2.
 Now run the playbook in the Ubuntu Server with the following command and provide the password **Cisco123**:

 ```
 auto@programmability:~/CL_Ansible$ ansible-playbook Telemetry.yaml -u admin -k